greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/bulk-editing-sgg-values_1_1.md

 ---
 title: Bulk editing SGG values in Zendesk
 description: How to find your assigned tickets that aren't in your group and move them
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/bulk-editing-sgg-values_1_1/
+linkTitle: Bulk editing SGG values in Zendesk
+type: docs
 ---

 ## Introduction